Oolite

 OXP magic: Griff's Cobra Mk 3 and Coriolis addons

 Oolite has built up a substantial and loyal fan following and a very tight-knit community.
 The online community centers around the Oolite Bulletin Board, often referred to as "the friendliest board this side of Riedquat".
-Forum members have contributed hundreds of add on packs, have taken over development and maintenance of the game code, created a new website and built and maintained a thorough and detailed wiki site on the game.
+Forum members have contributed hundreds of add on packs, have taken over development and maintenance of the game code, maintained a web presence and built and maintained a thorough and detailed wiki site on the game.
 Oolite's community may be one of the largest Elite-related active communities on the internet.

 Oolite's success has been international, with forum members and downloads of the game being recorded all over the world.
 Various international computer-related websites and magazines have carried reviews and demos of Oolite, and the game has even appeared on the coverdisk of a few magazines.